 BETAFERON is an established first-line MS therapy with a well-characterized benefit-risk profile .
 As an interferon beta therapy, it maintains an important role in the treatment of relapsing MS , especially in patients with mild-to-moderate disease.
-An extensive body of evidence suggests long-term benefits of interferon beta treatment including reduction of disability progression , reduced mortality [10,11] and reassuring safety findings .
-Confidence is further enhanced with ample outcomes data in interferon beta-exposed pregnancies as well as the possibility of breastfeeding while taking interferon beta .
+An extensive body of evidence suggests long-term benefits of interferon beta treatment compared to no treatment or initial placebo including reduction of disability progression , reduced mortality [10,11] compared to no treatment or initial placebo and reassuring safety findings .
+Confidence is further enhanced with ample outcomes data in first trimester interferon beta-exposed pregnancies as well as the possibility of breastfeeding while taking interferon beta .

 - Naismith RT.
 Mult Scler 2016; 22(11): 1400-1402.
 Return to content

 - Naismith RT.
 Neurol Clin Pract.
 2011; 1(1): 69-72.
 Return to content

 - Kappos L et al. Neurology 2016; 87(10): 978-87.
 Return to content